-Shaili is currently a second year Allergy/Immunology fellow.
-She grew up in a small town in central NJ.
-From there she went on to complete her undergraduate training at New York University where she earned a BA in Psychology and Chemistry.
+I grew up in Holmdel, NJ and went on to complete my undergraduate training at New York University where I earned a BA in Psychology and Chemistry.
 I attended medical school at New York Medical College which is where I gained my primary exposure to the field of Allergy/Immunology.
 I was involved in multiple research projects regarding the epidemiology of angioedema and food allergy in NY state.
-She then came to Chapel Hill to complete my Internal Medicine residency training, and subsequently stayed at UNC to join the Allergy/Immunology fellowship program.
+I came to Chapel Hill to complete my Internal Medicine residency training, and subsequently stayed at UNC to join the Allergy/Immunology fellowship program.
 In my second year, I am working with one of the joint Rheumatology and Allergy/Immunology faculty, Dr. Teresa Tarrant, to further develop research protocols focused on elucidating genetic differences that underlie various immunodeficiencies and their disease manifestations with a goal of using this information to help provide more tailored and individualized care to these patients in the future.

 My long term goals involve continuing my career in Allergy/Immunology as an academic clinical educator, where I am eager to continue to care for a diverse group of patients, as well as to remain involved in medical education by developing curricula to train medical students, residents, and future Allergists/Immunologists in our field.

 I initially chose a career in Internal Medicine, due to my passion for caring for patients, and also my interest in the complex pathology underlying medical disorders.
 I then chose to pursue further training in A/I, as I was intrigued by the evolving specialty and the tremendous amounts of new research and explosion of knowledge which has accompanied the field in the past years.
 In addition, I enjoyed caring for patients with various allergic and immunologic disorders, and having the opportunity to care for both children and adults in this unique field.